 If discovered early in its progression, rhabdomyolysis can be successfully treated without long-term damage to the kidneys.

 Written by: Christine Case-Lo

-Medically reviewed on Jul 18, 2016 by Graham Rogers, MD
+Medically reviewed by George Krucik, MD